Skip to main content

 • Support mentor teachers throughout the teacher candidate’s placement if/when requested or needed.

-SUNY Cortland has adopted a policy that allows teacher candidates to serve as substitute teachers for their mentor teachers in their placement classroom.
+Please note: SUNY Cortland has adopted a policy that allows teacher candidates to serve as substitute teachers for their mentor teachers in their placement classroom.
 Teacher candidates at SUNY Cortland may be employed as a substitute teacher while student teaching if all conditions set by SUNY Cortland are met.

-This policy permits student teachers to substitute teach for their assigned mentor teacher if the candidate's education program agrees to this policy, as outlined below.
+This policy permits student teachers to substitute for their assigned mentor teacher if the candidate’s education program agrees to this policy, as outlined below.

-Responsibilities of College and Teacher Candidate:
+Responsibilities of the University and Teacher Candidate:

-1. The candidate notifies the supervisor of their willingness to substitute teach and attests to the fact that they know they are under no obligation to substitute teach and are free from any pressure to accept the employment.
+1. The candidate notifies the supervisor of their willingness to substitute teach and attests to the fact that they know they are under no obligation to substitute teach and are free from any pressure to accept employment.

-2. The mentor teacher and the college supervisor determine that the candidate is capable of this employment and that substitute teaching will not negatively impact the teacher candidate’s professional growth and/or their ability to fulfill all requirements of student teaching.
+2. The mentor teacher and the university supervisor determine that the candidate is capable of this employment and that substitute teaching will not negatively impact the teacher candidate’s professional growth and/or their ability to fulfill all requirements of student teaching.

 3. Throughout student teaching, the candidate notifies the supervisor each time they substitute teach.